Steps to Stability Program

 What is the schedule like?

-The Delores Project is closed Monday through Friday from 8 am to 5 pm.
+The Delores Shelter is closed Monday through Friday from 8 am to 5 pm.
 All guests must be out of the building at 8 am and can return at 5 pm.
 Steps to Stability guests have a curfew of 8 pm.
 On Saturday and Sundays, we are open 24 hours.

 What are the rooms like?